Psychtoolbox-3/psychtoolbox-3.github.com/docs/PsychOpenHMDVR.md

 of the OVR.[ControllerType](ControllerType)\_XXX flags described in 'GetInputState'.
 This does not detect if controllers are hot-plugged or unplugged after
 the HMD was opened.
 Iow. only probed at 'Open'.
-As the current [OpenHMD](OpenHMD) driver does not support dedicated controllers at the
-moment, this always returns 0.

 info = [PsychOpenHMDVR](PsychOpenHMDVR)('GetInfo', hmd);